X-XENDROME-X/Rotor-Encryption-System/README.md

 The project consists of the following files:

-- **Makefile**: Used to compile the C++ program named "rotorMachine" from source code files "rotorMachine.cpp" and "raj_shorya_assn3.cpp".
+- **Makefile**: Used to compile the C++ program named "rotorMachine" from source code files "rotorMachine.cpp" and "Main.cpp".
 It specifies compiler settings and rules for building the executable and cleaning up generated files.

 - **Main.cpp**: Behaves as a command-line interface for the rotor machine, initializing rotor configurations, and encrypting or decrypting files based on user input.